mrazomej/phd/src/chapter_01/section_02_gene_reg.md

 $$
 m(t) = m_o e^{-\gamma_m t} + \frac{r_m}{\gamma_m} (1 - e^{-\gamma_m t}).
 $$
-In the limit when $t \rightarrow \infty$ we can see that the steady state solution is given by
+In the limit when $t \rightarrow \infty$ we can see that the steady-state solution is given by
 $$
 m_{ss} = \frac{r_m}{\gamma_m}.